antublue/test-engine/README.md

 - `development-<NEXT RELEASE>` is the next release

 For changes, you should...

 - Create a branch based on `development-<NEXT RELEASE>`
 - Make your changes
 - Open a PR against `development-<NEXT RELEASE>`

 **Notes**

+- Google checkstyle formatted code is required

 - Snapshots are not used

-- The goal of the `development-<NEXT RELEASE>` branch is to be buildable/deployable as the next release

 ## Design